Preschool & Kindergarten Admissions

-Tours for our Kindergarten applicants occur on select Mondays starting in the fall.
+Tours for our Kindergarten applicants occur on select Mondays in the fall.

 We prefer that you submit an online application.
 However, if you do not have reliable access to the Internet please call the school to request a paper application.

-Please note that we require all 3 year old applicants to be 3 on or before September 1 of the year they wish to enroll.
+Please note that we require all 3 year old applicants to be 3 on or before September 1 of the year they wish to enroll (date of birth on or before September 1, 2015).
 This date also applies to our 4 year old and Kindergarten (5 year old) applicants.
-Additionally, all children must be potty trained before the start of school.
+Additionally, all children must be fully potty trained before the start of school.

 Preschool-1st Grade Teacher Evaluation Form (pdf)

 Submit this form to your child’s current teacher only if he/she child is presently attending a school or daycare program on a consistent basis.
 This form should be completed and mailed, emailed or faxed by the teacher directly to The San Francisco School before the application deadline.